MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-components.md

 ---
 title: "ALM Accelerator for Makers | MicrosoftDocs"
-description: "The ALM Accelerator for Makers will help you follow ALM patterns and practices to source control and move your solutions from your development environment to test and production environments using GitHub."
+description: "ALM Accelerator for Makers will help you follow ALM patterns and practices to implement source control and move your solutions from your development environment to test and production environments by using GitHub."
 author: manuelap-msft
 manager: devkeydet
-ms.service: power-platform

 ms.component: pa-admin
 ms.topic: conceptual
 ms.date: 01/18/2021